Technologies to Achieve Future Emission Legislations with Two Stroke Motorcycles 2018-32-0042

 But only focusing on injection technology, it is not possible to achieve the next legislation step with two stroke engines.
 There are two main characteristic limits.
 First, a drastic reduction of cold start HC emission is necessary and second, a lambda = 1 application is forced to fulfill the EU5 emission limit in terms of NOx.

 A novel approach to achieve low emissions in this engine category is the main subject of this publication.
 By analyzing different strategies and technologies done with two stroke vehicles on the roller dynamometer, an estimation in terms of performance, exhaust emissions and costs will show a possible way to reach EU 5 emission stage.
-As the biggest disadvantage of two stroke engines is still the high level of scavenge losses, especially at cold start, the impact time of the different solutions is of great importance.
+As the biggest disadvantage of two stroke engines is still the high level of scavenge losses, especially at cold start, the time of the respective effect of the different solutions is of great importance.

 Additionally, a combination of solutions for a 50cc Scooter shows the potential to fulfill the future emission targets.

-Roland Oswald, Roland Kirchberger
+Roland Oswald, Roland Kirchberger, Stefan Krimplstatter

 Graz University of Technology